State Flag, Official Governmental Flags, Motto, and Colors.

 The boards of county commissioners of the several counties in this State shall likewise authorize the procuring of a North Carolina flag, to be displayed either on a staff upon the top or draped behind the judge's stand, in each and every courthouse in the State, and the State flag shall be displayed at each and every term of court held, and on such other public occasions as the commissioners may deem proper.
 (1907, c.
 838, s.
 3; C.S., s.
 7538.)

-No State flag shall be allowed in or over any building here mentioned unless such flag conforms to the description of the State flag contained in this chapter.
-(1907, c.
-838, s.
-4; C.S., s.
-7539.)
+(a) No State flag is allowed in or over any building here mentioned unless the flag conforms to the description of the State flag contained in this Chapter.

 § 144-6.
 State colors.